TwirlySeal/nightshade/README.md

 <img src="icons/icon390.png" alt="drawing" width="128"/>

 # Nightshade for Canvas
-A browser extension that enables a modern, dark mode, responsive UI redesign for the Canvas LMS
+A browser extension that transforms the Canvas LMS with a modern, responsive UI and dark mode.

 ## Installation
 1. Download this project as a ZIP file and extract it